appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

    * If you want to upload all the details of a file, including format, type, name, and data, use: `{{ FilePicker1.files[0] }}`.
    * If you want to upload multiple files, use `{{ FilePicker1.files }}`.

 * The `key1` and `key2` parameters can be customized to match the specific data you want to include in your API request.
-For instance, you can add filename, filepath, access key, or any other relevant parameters.
+For instance, you can add  a filename, file path, access key, or any other relevant parameters.